szorfein/dots/README.md

 | zsh | Shell | With [ohmyzsh](https://github.com/ohmyzsh/ohmyzsh), [starship](https://starship.rs), [autosuggestion](https://github.com/zsh-users/zsh-autosuggestions/tree/master), and more... |

 ## Requirements

+### Add an user
+If you're not alrealy have an user (new system), create one:

+    useradd -m -s /bin/bash custom-super-username

+Next, you need to configure `sudo` or `doas`, your user should have permission to install packages:

+    # EDITOR="vi" visudo
+    custom-super-username ALL=(ALL) ALL

+If you have create your first user recently, logout and back to initialize his environment correctly.

+### Dependencies
 You need to install `chezmoi`, `git`, a text editor (e.g `vim`) and a package to have the permissions to make modifications on the system `sudo` or `doas`.
 With `Gentoo`: